ike54/parking/README.md

 By [Isaac Karrer](https://twitter.com/bigike54)

-- When a user requests to park, user parking history would be used to list the probability to find a spot in their preffered lot.
+- When a user requests to park, user parking history would be used to list the probability to find a spot in their preferred lot.
 Lots in close proximitity to the preferred lot and their probabilities could also be listed.
     - The GPS coordinates could also be used to estimate the time it would take for a user to travel from the location where they requeseted to park, to their parking spot in a chosen lot.
     - Combining the estimated time to reach the requested lot, the number of users currently en route to the lot, the number of people per time segment who successfully find a spot, and the number of people who could not find a spot and aborted a parking attempt per time segment, a probabilty to find a spot for that moment could be calculated.